-\end{theorem} \begin{proof}[Proof.]
-Let us remind Formula (\ref{eqt5.8}) which is valid for $\sigma>1$, According to \Cref{thm5.3}, the function $I(z,f)$ is an entire, so the function $\Gamma(1-z)I(z,f)$ is analytic on the whole complex plane except perhaps at the poles of $\Gamma(1-z)$, namely, the integers $n\geq 1$.
-But from \Cref{thm5.1} the function $L(z,f)$ is analytic at all integers $n\geq 2$, so the function $\Gamma(1-z)I(z,f)$ is analytic on $\mathbb{C}-\{1\}$.
-Hence the equation above provides the analytic continuation of $L(z,f)$ to the whole complex plan except perhaps for $z=1$.
+\begin{proof} Recall Formula (\ref{eqt5.8}), which is valid for $\sigma > 1$: According to \Cref{thm5.3}, the function $I(z,f)$ is entire, so the function $\Gamma(1 - z)I(z, f)$ is analytic on the whole complex plane except possibly at the poles of $\Gamma(1 - z)$, namely, the integers $n \geq 1$.
+However, from \Cref{thm5.1}, the function $L(z, f)$ is analytic at all integers $n \geq 2$.
+Thus, the function $\Gamma(1 - z)I(z, f)$ is analytic on $\mathbb{C}\backslash\{1\}$.
+Consequently, the equation above provides the analytic continuation of $L(z, f)$ to the entire complex plane, except perhaps for $z = 1$.

-Now let us move on to discuss what happens at the point $1$.
+Now, we proceed to examine the behavior of the function at the point $z = 1$.
 According to (\ref{eqt5.9}), we have